antjes88/Learning-Spark/RetailSales/README.md

 - The EDW will follow Dimensional Modelling architecture.
 - All pipelines will have the next suite test:
   - Unit testing and Unit Integration Testing develop with ScalaTest and sample data provided by source data providers.
-  - A fake creator of source files to populate several iterations of the source files.
+  - A fake creator of sources to be able to populate several test iterations.

 ## Data Catalog
 This solution deals with EPOS data from supermarkets.
 Data sources for EPOS data can be either directly provided by supermarkets or a data broker.
 The data provided is aggregated by week, retailer and product and include measures such as number of units sold and the amount of money obtained from those sales.
-All data is delimited to the United Kingdom.
+All data is delimited to the United Kingdom, so currency is the British Pound (GBP).
 Also, a SKU mapper is provided by the internal department interested on this data to improve insight.

 ### Source Data
 There are 2 type of EPOS source files digested into the EDW:
 1. MAT: it is an imaginary data broker that provides EPOS data for Tesco, Marks and Aldi on a weekly basis.
 File format is *.csv.
-The pipeline code can be found on _class MatPipeline_.
 The raw files are saved into the Data Lake on the next path: _raw/external/mat/{week_ending}_.
 The source file columns are as follows:

 | Column Name | Data Type | Description                                                                            | Sample     |